 He returned 4-41 in a rain affected 50-over Trophy match against Glamorgan at Cardiff in that same summer.

 Newby suffered an anterior cruciate ligament injury to his right knee whilst training early in the 2010 summer, which laid him low for close to six months.

 Newby's involvement in Lancashire's Championship success 2011 was limited to three appearances, in the first two matches of the summer against Sussex and Somerset at Liverpool and later on against Hampshire at the Rose Bowl after recovering from a torn hamstring.
-The now 28-year-old took eight wickets in total.
+He took eight wickets in total.